Why Ideas Fail in an Unstable Business Environment

 The best way to handle an evolving world is to have a business design system built around just that: exploration.

-The best way to handle an evolving world is to have a system (or a part of the company) built specifically around exploration.
+The best way to handle an evolving world is to have a system (or a part of the company) built specifically around business exploration.
+This is where lean experimentation becomes a capability, not a one-off activity.
 But to explore effectively, we must first see reality as it is.

 How did it often work “yesterday”?
 There is an idea, there is the idea advocate (advocates), there are some decision makers, there is some presentation and discussion (remember the last time you pitched your own idea?
 You probably made a lot of effort to “sell” it).